create3000/x_ite/docs/_posts/getting-started.md

 A Boolean value (`true` or `false`) to indicate whether files transferred over the internet should be cached on the local computer.
 The default value for the *cache* attribute is `true`.
 It works by appending "_={timestamp}" to the GET parameters of every request.

+### contentScale

+A Integer value that determines how much higher is the physical resolution of the internal \<canvas\> element.
+The default value for the *contentScale* attribute is 1, which is good for most cases.
+A higher value, typical 2, will increase the resolution of the internal \<canvas\> element and can be uses to increase the antialiasing effect, thus making the rendered image sharper.

 ### contextMenu

 A Boolean value (`true` or `false`) to indicate whether a context menu should be displayed on right click.
 The default value for the *contextMenu* attribute is `true`.
 The context menu can also be extended, [see here](#extending-the-context-menu).